FelipeMG/ShapePainter/README.md

 JAVA app that paint shapes using asterisks (*)

-The current shapes are: square, pyramid and diamond.
+The current shapes are: square, triangle and diamond.